top of page

 A few weeks later, I attended another event in Denmark, a Mardi Gras celebration.
 More than 100 people were there.
 Three of them were dressed as Jesus, treating Him no differently than one might dress up as a unicorn.
 It seemed to me as if Danish people had never been presented to faith at all, either they had never heard of Jesus, or he was a joke to them.

-When Benedikte, The founder of Mission Ansgarius, told me about innitiative, I reflected on my experiences with faith in Denmark.
+When Benedikte, The founder of Mission Ansgarius, told me about this initiative, I reflected on my experiences with faith in Denmark.
 I believe there are few places in the world that are as in need of thoughtful, authentic evangelization as Scandinavia.

 And I know that Mission Ansgarius can make a meaningful difference, for Catholics, and for all those in Scandinavia who are searching, questioning, or simply have never been given the chance to hear the Gospel